All Episodes

 It's unbelievable.

-If you're a conservative, you better watch every single thing you say because they they're just monitoring, hoping and praying one word, one sentence, you know, one phrase, well, we can use it, we'll boycott you, and that's our way of silencing you because we don't like your political opinions.
+If you're a conservative, you better watch every single thing you say because they're just monitoring, hoping, and praying one word, one sentence, you know, one phrase.

-You know, it's like we've lost an ability here to laugh, and we've lost a certain degree of honesty.
+You know, it's like we've lost an ability here to laugh and we've lost a certain degree of honesty.

-I despise Bill Maher, probably more than anybody, but I'm kind of glad Bill Maher does the country a service because he refuses to give in to this.
+I despise Bill Maher probably more than anybody, but I'm kind of glad Bill Maher does the country a service because he refuses to give in to this.

-And and in spite of the stupidity and the garbage he spews, at least the guy is trying to give honest opinion for him.
+And in spite of the stupidity and the garbage he spews, at least the guy is trying to give honest opinion for him.

-Now he's dead wrong on everything, but that's neither here nor there.
+Now, he's dead wrong on everything, but that's neither here nor there.

 And by the way, the people going after him all the time are people on the left.

-It's conservatives that fight and protect freedom uh of speech and the free and open exchange of ideas and opinions, no matter how controversial.
+It's conservatives that fight and protect freedom of speech and the free and open exchange of ideas and opinions, no matter how controversial.

 And everybody that always feigns that they're so outraged and aggrieved, they're really not.

-Because if you're really if you're really reacting that that dramatically and it's so impacting your precious emotional state because of the words that come out of somebody's mouth, when you don't even have to listen to that person or watch that person.
+Because if you're really reacting that dramatically and it's so impacting your precious emotional state because of the words that come out of somebody's mouth, when you don't even have to listen to that person or watch that person, I can't buckle down, you know, 20 million people every day, 3 to 6 Eastern, 12 to 3 on the West Coast, and make you or force you to listen to this radio program.

 McCabe's done.